 There are several ways to reduce the level of ammonia in a soda water aquarium:

 - Water change.
 This is the easiest and fastest way is to partially replace a large amount of the aquarium’s water.
 If the level of ammonia is at a dangerous level, it is necessary to get rid of it as quickly as possible and to make sure that the water topped up in the aquarium is free of chlorine and has the same composition and temperature.
-If the level of ammonia continues to increase, it is necessary to monitor its level with a test kit and continue to replace the water in order to maintain the concentration of ammonia at a low level.
+If the level of ammonia continues to increase, it is necessary to monitor its level with a test kit and keep to replace the water to maintain the concentration of ammonia at a low level.
 Along with an increase in the content of ammonia, the level of nitrite may also increase, so it is necessary to prepare salt for adding to the aquarium, which reduces the toxicity to fish.